machanism-org/ghostwriter/src/site/markdown/index.md

 ### Machai Ghostwriter vs. Other Tools

 The closest widely known tool to Machai Ghostwriter is **Claude Code**.
-Both can operate across repositories, use tools, and assist with multi-file changes rather than only inline code completion.
-Claude Code is the nearest comparison because it supports agentic command-line workflows and project-level reasoning, but Ghostwriter is more specifically designed for repeatable project-wide automation driven by repository-embedded guidance, Maven/CLI execution, and reusable acts.
+Both can operate across repositories, use extensible tool integrations, and assist with multi-file changes rather than only inline code completion.
+Claude Code is the nearest comparison because it supports agentic command-line workflows, project-level reasoning, automation-friendly invocation, and extensibility through tools and MCP servers.
+Ghostwriter is more specifically designed for repeatable project-wide automation driven by repository-embedded guidance, Maven/CLI execution, reusable acts, and a configurable tool registry.

 #### Key similarities